microsoft/onnxruntime/CONTRIBUTING.md

 # Contributing

 We're always looking for your help to fix bugs and improve the product.
 Create a pull request and we'll be happy to take a look.
 Start by reading the [Engineering Design](docs/HighLevelDesign.md).
+You can find the doxygen generated documentation [here](https://microsoft.github.io/onnxruntime/).

 # Checkin procedure
 1. Fork the repo